plone/training/mastering-plone/dexterity_2_talk.rst

     From the training root that is :file:`backend/src/ploneconf.site/src/ploneconf/site/content/__init__.py`

-You just created a python module :)
+You just created a python module.

 In this new folder add a file :file:`talk.py` with the following content: